CeponisM/CeponisM/README.md

 - 👋 Hi, I’m @CeponisM
-- 👀 I’m interested in web development, blockchains, and AI
+- 👀 I’m interested in web development, blockchains, cybersecurity, and AI
 - 🌱 I’m currently learning react based web-appliations and many other topics.
 - 💞️ I’m looking to collaborate on many different things such as software projects.
-- 📫 You can reach me by email at MantasCeponis@LewisU.edu
+- 📫 You can reach me by email at Hire@MCeponis.com